atefemran/AuE893-Turtlebot_Autonomous_Maneuvers_Project/README.md

 ## Running the project
 The project was created on ROS1 on Ubuntu 20.04.

+Clone the repository into your local PC.
+Make sure to name the cloned folder "project_turtlebot_maneouvres".

 ### Dependencies
 1. [Turtlebot3 package](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/)
 2. [Turlebot3 simulation](https://github.com/ROBOTIS-GIT/turtlebot3_simulations)